 ONE ACT FESTIVAL

-We hope you'll consider participating in the festival in 2016!
+We hope you'll consider participating in the festival November 3 to 5, 2016.
 These guidelines are provided to give you some idea of the technical elements that will be available to you as you work on your piece.
 If you have questions, please don’t hesitate to contact Robin Suing at Robin.Suing@dordt.edu.

 The back “wall” of the stage will consist of black curtains to keep it as flexible as possible for all the pieces.
 Typically, a black box space lends itself to a more suggestive use of space (i.e., not a realistic set).
 Think outside the box and be creative when creating your ground plan and staging your piece.